Skip to main content

 For teens who have developed a nicotine addiction, getting professional help is the best step.
 As with cigarettes, quitting cold turkey might be a too-aggressive approach that can lead to some unsavory side effects.
 Help your teen curb their use slowly until they’re no longer dependent on it.

-Step 1: Get them help if needed.
+Get them help if needed

 If your teen is vaping for a specific reason, such as masking depression, releasing stress, or escaping abusive situations, it’s also time to get professional help.
 Comfort your teen and tell them they have other choices besides vaping.
-Seek out trustworthy teen therapists in your area and make the appointment for them.
+Seek out trustworthy teen therapists in your area and make an appointment for them.

-Step 2: Find alternative activities for them.
+Find alternative activities for them

 Discover and offer recreational activities for your teen.
 Enroll them in sports classes, dance or music lessons, art classes, volunteer work, and other alternatives to vaping.
 These are not only productive, but they’ll also eliminate the need for vaping if your teen is smoking to deal with boredom.

-Step 3: Know who your teen hangs out with.
+Know who your teen hangs out with

 Monitor their actions but let them have their space during their healing period.
 Follow up regularly whether it’s through casual conversation or designated well-being check-ins.
 Most importantly, let them know you’re there to talk and help if they need it.